piopawlu/pda-injector/README.md

 # Condor 2 PDA Injector
-This project was created to enable embdding XCSoar (or any other windows appliocation) inside the Condor 2 Soaring Simulator's PDA for use in VR.
+This project was created to enable embedding XCSoar (or any other Windows application) inside the Condor 2 Soaring Simulator's PDA for use in VR.
 While there are other methods, like a Virtual Desktop window placement, they do not provide the same level of immersion.
-They do make it easier to read XCSoar though ;-)

 ![Running XCSoar inside ASW28 PDA](https://github.com/piopawlu/pda-injector/blob/main/docs/xcsoar_pda_asw28.jpeg?raw=true "Running XCSoar inside ASW28 PDA")